opentable/octopress/source/_posts/2016-04-25-opencomponents-microservices-in-the-front-end-world.markdown

 OpenComponents involves two parts:

 * The **consumers** are web pages that need fragments of html for rendering partial contents.
 Sometimes they need some content during server-side rendering, somethings when executing code in the browser.
 * The **components** are small units of isomorphic code mainly consisting of html, javascript, css.
 They can optionally contain some logic, allowing a server-side node.js closure to compose a model that is used to render the view.
-When rendered they are pieces of pure html, ready to be injected in any web page.
+When rendered they are pieces of html, ready to be injected in any web page.

 The framework consists of three parts:

 * The **cli** allows developers to create, develop, test, and publish components.
 * The **library** is where the components are stored after the publishing.
 When components depend on static resources (such as images, css files, etc.) these are stored, during packaging and publishing, in a publicly-exposed part of the library that serves as cdn.
-* The **registry** is a REST API that is used to consume and publish components.
+* The **registry** is a REST API that is used to consume components.
 It is the entity that handles the traffic between the library and the consumers.

 In the following example, you can see how a web page looks like when including both a server-side rendered component (*header*) and client-side (still) unrendered component (*advert*):